Japanese submarine I-177: December 1942–April 1943

-First war patrol: War crime
+First war patrol: AHS Centaur

 I-177 got underway from Truk on 10 April 1943, assigned a patrol area off the east coast of Australia together with I-178 and the submarine I-180.
 She was near Brisbane, 20 nmi southeast of Cape Byron on 26 April 1943 when she attacked an Allied convoy and sank the British cargo ship Limerick at 28°54′S 153°54′E. The convoy′s escorts counterattacked, dropping two depth charges, but I-177 escaped damage.

 During the predawn hours of 14 May 1943, I-177, operating on the surface 40 nmi east of Brisbane, sighted the 3,222-ton Australian hospital ship AHS Centaur 24 nmi east-northeast of North Stradbroke Island.
 Centaur had departed Sydney, Australia, on 12 May 1943 bound for Port Moresby, New Guinea, via Cairns, Australia, to evacuate sick and wounded personnel during fighting in the New Guinea campaign, and was steaming northward in darkness displaying the lights and markings required of a hospital ship in wartime under the Hague Convention, I-177 nonetheless submerged to periscope depth and fired a torpedo at Centaur at 04:10 which struck her at 04:15.
 The torpedo ignited a fuel tank, setting the ship ablaze.
 Centaur rolled to port and sank within three minutes in 550 m of water at 27°17′S 154°05′E. I-177 surfaced nearby, then departed the area.
 Centaur′s survivors drifted until 15 May 1943, hearing I-177′s diesel engines as she passed through the area of the sinking again on the surface in the early-morning darkness of 15 May, before a Royal Australian Air Force Avro Anson patrol aircraft sighted them clinging to debris.
 The United States Navy destroyer USS Mugford (DD-389) departed Brisbane to come to their assistance, arriving on the scene at 14:00 on 15 May and pulling them from the water.
 Of the 332 or 333 (according to different sources) crew, patients, medical staff, and passengers on board Centaur, only 64 survived.
 I-177 concluded her patrol with her return to Truk on 23 May 1943.

-Following the end of the Pacific War in August 1945, Australian war crimes investigators investigated whether I-177 and her commanding officer, Commander Hajime Nakagawa, were responsible for sinking Centaur. but they were unable to establish this beyond reasonable doubt.
+Following the end of the Pacific War in August 1945, Australian war crimes investigators investigated whether I-177 and her commanding officer, Commander Hajime Nakagawa, were responsible for sinking Centaur, but they were unable to establish this beyond reasonable doubt.
 Several of the investigators suspected that Nakagawa and I-177 were most likely responsible.
 Nakagawa survived the war and refused to speak on the subject of the sinking of Centaur, even to defend himself.
 However, Nakagawa was charged with ordering the machine-gunning of survivors from torpedoed ships on three different dates in February 1944 while in command of the submarine I-37.
 He was convicted and sentenced to four years imprisonment at Sugamo Prison as a Class B war criminal.
 He died in 1991.